Kat Graham: Music

 In 2002, she wrote a song titled "Derailed", which was featured in the Jean-Claude Van Damme film of the same title.
 In 2006, Graham pursued a career as a musical artist.
 Graham found her break in 2007 when she was featured on "The Donque Song" and "I Got It From My Mama" on singer/rapper will.i.am's third studio album Songs About Girls.
 The move saw Graham embark on a world tour with The Black Eyed Peas as a supporting act for the Black Blue & You Tour.
 In April 2010, the song "My Boyfriends Back" released on YouTube and got over 1 million views.
 In October 2010, Graham released her debut single "Sassy".
 A music video for the song premiered that same month, but the track performed poorly and it failed to chart.
 She then went on to release covers of artists such as Janet Jackson and Paula Abdul which garnered Graham the attention of Paula who praised her cover.
 Graham contributed a cover of the Garbage song "Only Happy When It Rains" to The Vampire Diaries soundtrack.
 The song premiered in December 2010 in an episode of the series titled "The Sacrifice".
 In March 2011, Graham released another single titled "I Want It All".
 The music video released in May 2011.

-In February 2012, Graham signed a recording contract with A&M/Octone Records which was marked as her first major label signing.
+In February 2012, Graham signed a recording contract with A&M/Octone Records, her first major label signing.
 In March 2012, Graham released "Put Your Graffiti On Me".
 The song itself received positive reviews from critics.
-In the same month, the official music video premiered and as of October 19, 2012 has reached 4,843,458 views on YouTube.
+In the same month, the music video premiered and as of October 19, 2012, had reached 4,843,458 views on YouTube.
 The song peaked at #5 on the US Billboard Hot Dance Club Songs chart.
 On May 29, Graham performed the track on The Ellen DeGeneres Show.
 This was marked as her first televised musical performance ever.
 On that same day Graham released her first EP Against The Wall which debuted at #54 on the iTunes Music Album Chart.
-Graham is currently in the process of recording her debut album.
-The second single taken from her debut EP is the track "Wanna Say".
-The music video was directed by Benny Boom and produced by London Alley.
+The music video for her second single "Wanna Say" was directed by Benny Boom and produced by London Alley.
 She also appeared on the song "Dog Day Afternoon" from the Ras Kass & Doc Hollywood free collaborative digital album Spit No Evil.
 On June 25, 2013, Graham gave the opportunity to five fans to release the name of her new single on Twitter, and released the single premiere of "Power" at Billboard.com the next day.
-"Power" is said to be the lead single from her debut album, which currently does not have a release date.
 As stated on Billboard.com, Graham also released a new single titled "1991" on March 10, 2015.